Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 You don’t rinse it off after application, and you should apply it twice a day.

-How to apply liquid minoxidil to your beard in 5 easy steps
+How to apply liquid Minoxidil to your beard in 5 easy steps (A simple, illustrated guide)

 That said, here’s the how-to of applying liquid and foam minoxidil:

 Washing your face is a crucial first step in the process before applying liquid Minoxidil.